DanielEScherzer/website-content/src/Blog/posts/20251118-mergephp-talk.md

 easily foreseen, and I'm happy with how I handled them.
-The content was based on the slides for Longhorn, but I addressed the topics in a much better order than [last time][blog-longhorn-talk], where I focused on the deprecations and didn't make it to the actual new features.
+The content was based on the slides for Longhorn, but I addressed the topics in a much better order than [last time][blog-longhorn-talk], where I focused on the deprecations and didn't have enough time to discuss the new features in depth.

 ## Longhorn Updates
 I started working on the slides for my presentation the week before the talk.